WRB5161/WRB5161.github.io/_projects/Final_Project-part3.md

 <vegachart schema-url="{{ site.baseurl }}/assets/json/FP3_solar_map2.json" style="width: 100%"></vegachart>

-Our map is by far the most crucial aspect of our dashboard.
-This slightly modified map has the shape and color mapped to the department that operates the facility, and the size is now indicative of the count of days that dictated the opacity of the bars in the dashboard.
+Our map is crucial in understanding where these sites are located and how they compare to one another.
+This map has the shape and color mapped to the department that operates the facility, and the size is now represented by the count of days that was used for the bar chart opacity.
 As you hover over a point you can also see the name of the site for a better understanding of where certain sites are located.
-The other notabble feature of th map is the background layer.
-I'm using a geojson file collected from [Indiana.gov](https://www.indianamap.org/datasets/INMap::road-centerlines-of-indiana-current/explore?location=39.169713%2C-86.520274%2C12.91) which contains the road center lines as line geometry.
-Using a filtered version of this allowed me to produce a nice background road map of Bloomington that makes the orientation and location of each site around the city more clear.
+The other notable feature of the map is the background layer.
+I'm using a geojson file collected from [Indianamap.org](https://www.indianamap.org/datasets/INMap::road-centerlines-of-indiana-current/explore?location=39.169713%2C-86.520274%2C12.91) which contains the road center lines of Indiana as line geometry.
+Using a filtered version of this allowed me to produce a nice background map of Bloomington roads that makes the orientation and location of each site around the city more clear.

-## Figure 3: The Bar
+## Figure 3: The Other Bar

 <vegachart schema-url="{{ site.baseurl }}/assets/json/FP3_bars3.json" style="width: 100%"></vegachart>

-This bar chart is different than the one from our dashboard but is a nice visual.
+This bar chart is different than the one from before, but still quite useful.
 It displays the sites across the x-axis and the y-axis is the average number of watts produced per day by that site across its lifespan since 1/1/2018.
-The color dictates which department the facility is operate by, and helps us see that park/rec centers are apparently really good places to add solar installations.
+The color dictates which department the facility is operated by, and helps us see that park/rec centers are apparently really good places to add solar installations.
 This also shows us that there are also a lot of sites really seem to lack substantial production values, and it makes me question the economic viability of some of those sites.
 Let's check out our final figure.

 ## Figure 4: The Scatter